-Note:
+- Note:

 This project is not included in the initial shipment of Infoprint Designer.
-Copies will be made available in the future via PTF.
+It can be obtained by ordering the most current PTF for the product.

 1.14.1 Understanding page origin

 When designing a landscape application, the layout of the output is a function of how it relates to the logical page origin.
 In most cases, the origin of the paper is the top left corner when viewing the sheet in a portrait orientation.
 When you print a landscape job, the origin remains at the same spot on the page.
 However, from the data point of view, it becomes the bottom left corner.